tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/02. Back-end target settings/back-end-target-settings.md

 title: Back-end target settings
 ---

-WordPress has important backend entrances (e.g. endpoint) that has some impact on the site.
-In this section, you can set up rules to validate requests for particularly important entrances of them.
+WordPress has many important backend entrances (i.e. endpoint) that will affect on the website.
+In this section, you can set up rules to validate requests for particularly important endpoints of them.

 <!--more-->